Dynamit/healthcare-microsite/src/data/article/introduction.md

 date: 2015-08-26
 image: poster-00.jpg
 thumbnail: poster-00-thumb.jpg
 abstract: Healthcare is ripe for a digital revolution, but it’s also faced with challenges that make digital transformation uniquely difficult.
+In this four part series, we explore some of the biggest challenges and opportunities for using digital to transform the healthcare consumer experience.
 ---

 ## Users First